TennyResearch/ServerlessVideoChat/README.md

 ## Structure of this Respository

-This repository accompanies the Udemy course and provides you all of the projects, code and resources we use throughout the course.
+This repository accompanies the Udemy course and provides you all of the code and resources we use throughout the course.

-Each folder is named after the project we are working on.
-Each folder as a starter and final folder that contains the code before and after the lecture.
-If you get lost during a lecture or can't quite get things working you can aways move on the next lecture and use the starter project for that lecture.
+For each lecture that we work on code, there is a folder with a starter project.
+This starter project represents the project progress up to that lecture in the course.
+If you get stuck in a lecture and you can't get the code to work, just look to the next lecture's starter project and that will give you the final code for the current project.
+Or, if you just want to move on, you can use the starter project in the next lecture to keep up with the course.

-For example, in lecture 7 we start building the helloworld app.
-In the helloworld-1 folder we have both the starter and final folders.
-The starter folder contains the code at the start of the lecture.
-The final folder has the code we had up to the end of the lecture.
-In lecture 8, we continue with the code in helloworld-2.
+The final project has the complete code at the end of the course.
+I hope you enjoy this course!
+Don't forget, if you have suggestions, improvments, or new functionality you would like to see incorporated in the course, just clone the repository, make your changes and submit a pull request.